-Public Works Directors in the United States tend to have a good amount of experience under their belt — just under two-thirds have more than 10 years in the field.
-While pay runs from $39K to $120K per year, median earnings come to $71K annually.
-In the world of Public Works Directors, overall income ranges from $39K near the bottom to $120K at the top; this can include more than $3K from bonuses in exceptional cases.
-Most report receiving medical coverage from their employers and a strong majority collect dental insurance.
-Job satisfaction is reported as high by the vast majority of workers.
-The numbers in this rundown were provided by PayScale's salary survey participants.
+Public Works Directors in the United States tend to have a good amount of experience under their belt — just below two-thirds have more than 10 years in the field.
+While pay runs from $39K to $124K per year, median earnings come to $76K per year.
+In the world of Public Works Directors, overall income ranges from $39K near the bottom to $124K at the top; this can include more than $3K from bonuses in exceptional cases.
+For the most part, Public Works Directors enjoy their work and report high levels of job satisfaction.
+Almost all enjoy medical while a fair number get dental coverage.
+Vision coverage is also available to a majority.
+Figures cited in this summary are based on replies to PayScale's salary questionnaire.

 |Total Pay (|

 XTotal Pay combines base annual salary or hourly wage, bonuses, profit sharing, tips, commissions, overtime pay and other forms of cash earnings, as applicable for this job.
 It does not include equity (stock) compensation, cash value of retirement benefits, or the value of other non-cash benefits (e.g. healthcare).)

 |Total Pay (||$39,022 - $124,101|

 Job Description for Public Works Director